hasura/graphql-engine/docs/graphql/manual/actions/index.rst

 What are actions?
 -----------------

-Actions are a way to extend Hasura's schema with entirely custom queries or mutations with custom business logic.
+Actions are a way to extend Hasura's schema with custom business logic using custom queries and mutations.
 Actions can be added to Hasura to handle various use cases such as data validation, data enrichment from external sources and any other complex business logic.